Classifying strict discrete opfibrations with lax morphisms: Introduction

 \section{Introduction}

-To define Bob Parè's work on double category theory \emph{influential} would be a huge understatement: together with Grandis, he did nothing short of kick-starting the entire field, moving it from Ehresmann's curiosity to a powerful and central theory.
-In \emph{Yoneda theory for double categories} \cite{pare-2011-yoneda}, argues that \(\mathbb {S}\mathrm{pan}(\Set)\) is the correct codomain for double presheaves as the natural recipient of the representables.
-However, these representable double functors are \emph{lax}.
+Bob Paré's work on double category theory has been hugely influential: together with Grandis, he kick-started the entire field, moving it from Ehresmann's curiosity to a central and powerful discipline.
+In \emph{Yoneda theory for double categories}, \citeauthor{pareYonedaTheoryDouble2011} argues that \(\mathbb {S}\mathrm{pan}(\Set)\) is the correct codomain for double presheaves as the natural recipient of the representables, noting these are in general only \emph{lax} double functors.

-Lambert would later bring further evidence of the adequacy of such definitions by showing that presheaves over \(\mathbb {A}\) are in fact in correspondence with `double discrete opfibrations' over \(\mathbb {A}\): this is (the dual of) Theorem 2.27 in \cite{lambert-2021-discrete}, which, formally, exhibits an equivalence of categories
+Lambert would later bring further evidence of the adequacy of such definitions by showing that presheaves over a double category \(\mathbb {A}\) are in fact in correspondence with `double discrete opfibrations' over \(\mathbb {A}\): this is (the dual of) Theorem 2.27 in \cite{lambertDiscreteDoubleFibrations2021}, which, formally, exhibits an equivalence of categories

-where on the left we have the category of discrete double opfibrations in the sense of Lambert (Definition 2.12 in \cite{lambert-2021-discrete}) and on the right the hom-category of lax functors and tight natural transformations of (weak) double categories.
+where on the left we have the category of discrete double opfibrations in the sense of Lambert (Definition 2.12 in \cite{lambertDiscreteDoubleFibrations2021}) and on the right the hom-category of lax functors and tight natural transformations of (weak) double categories.
 We note that Lambert's double discrete opfibrations are \emph{strict} double functors; they are, in fact, \emph{strict} discrete opfibrations in the 2-category of double categories, lax functors, and tight transformations.